-The athletic training alumni are a vital part of the athletic training education program.
-Over 100 graduates from the ATEP are employed in all venues related to athletic training.
+The athletic training alumni are a vital part of the athletic training program (ATP).
+Over 100 graduates from the ATP are employed in all venues related to athletic training.
 Athletic Training Alumni from Kent State University are actively involved in the education of athletic training students through guest lecturing in the classes and clinical supervision both on-campus and at affiliate sites.

 Our alumni are also actively involved in assisting our students in seeking employment or graduate assistantships post-commencement.

-If you are an alumni member of KSU ATEP and need to update your contact information, please download the Alumni Contact Form and send it to Dr. Kimberly Peer.
+If you are an alumni member of KSU ATP and need to update your contact information, please download the Alumni Contact Form and send it to Jay Jonas.
 This will help keep our alumni database up to date.
 Thank you!

-Check Out What Is Going On In The ATEP!
+Check Out What Is Going On In The ATP!

-Kent State is going to spotlight an alumni from the ATEP on a regular basis.
+Kent State is going to spotlight an alumni from the ATP on a regular basis.
 Out first Alumni spotlight is Jeremy Ford.
-Take a look what he learned from KSU ATEP and what encouragement he gives to our students.
+Take a look what he learned from KSU ATP and what encouragement he gives to our students.

 Jeremy Ford, ATC, LAT